crownstone/crownstone-homey/DEVELOPER.md

 There is no way to check the logs of the app unless you run the app from your own terminal.
 From there you can see the logs and potential errors.

 ### Maintaining code

+To publish a new version of the app, run `homey app publish` from the app directory.

+Then, you are asked to choose if you want to change the version number or not.

+By default the app will be submitted as _Draft_.
+You can then choose to release a test version of the app, which will only be available for users who visit the app via the test link which is available in the owner's dashboard.

+Go to _https://developer.athom.com/_ > _Apps SDK_ > _My Apps_ and from there
+you can choose to submit the app to Test, or Live by submitting it for certification.
+The app will be published after it is approved by a reviewer at Athom.

+A more detailed explanation is provided in the [Documentation](https://apps-sdk-v2.developer.athom.com/tutorial-App%20Development%20Guidelines.html) from Athom.

 When working on and updating code, there are some things to consider.

 When publishing a new version of the app a `.homeychangelog.json` file is automatically created in the root directory of your app and `homey` will ask you to add an entry to this changelog.